denizcemcangoz/MazeGame/README.md

 # Maze Escape Game

-A Java-based multiplayer maze game where agents navigate through a dynamically changing labyrinth, collecting power-ups and avoiding traps while racing to reach the goal.
+A Java-based multiplayer maze game where agents navigate through a dynamically changing maze, collecting power-ups and avoiding traps while racing to reach the goal.

 ## Game Overview